Saloni-Salian/Third_Year_project/readme.md

 4. Run the note on Colab
 5. Once the API server from the model is live and running, go the `extension/UI/popup.js` and replace the public URL string in `server_URL` variable.
 6. Open Google Chrome and go to Extensions -> Manage Extensions
-7. Upload the repository to the 'Load unpacked' section
+7. Turn on Developer mode and upload the repository to the 'Load unpacked' section
 8. Start using the Extension

 ## Usage